philadams-zz/philadams.net/src/quotes.md

 > The best way to destroy an enemy is to make him a friend. _Abraham Lincoln_

 -
+> Without heroes, we are all plain people and don't know how far we can go.
+> _Bernard Malamud_

+-
 > Education is the most powerful weapon which you can use to change the world.
 > _Nelson Mandela_